indieprotocol/whitepaper/whitepaper.md

 ### Authorities
 Indie Protocol employs a state-of-the-art hierarchical private key system to facilitate regular keys and backup keys.
 Regular (basic) keys are publishing and performing non-financial operations, financial (active) keys are for performing financial operations, while a separate backup (owner) key can be used to recover access to an account in case of loss of the basic or active keys.
 Ideally the owner keys are meant to be stored offline, and only used when the account’s keys need to be changed or to recover a lost key.
 Most software that supports Indie Protocol also encapsulates these key management functions in a way that the user experience is not even aware of the inner complexity involved.

+### Working Budget
+The difference between max supply and circulating supply is called the Working Budget and has often in the past been referred to as the reserves.

+Indie Protocol has a daily budget to use for development.
+This budget has a hard-coded upper limit of Total funds in the working budget / 2924 (8 years)

+From this daily budget, payments for block production as well as project funding are made.
+Of course, the IND holders have the choice and need to approve IND tokens leaving the working budget.

 ### Fees
 Similar to most other Blockchains, interacting with Indie Protocol comes with a fee for using its features (i.e. operations).
 Each operation comes with its own fee.
 Additional to block production and project funding which can drain tokens from the working budget, there are transaction fees paid by users of Indie Protocol that go back into the working budget.